 - Reward: prepare gifts for children for every finished task.
 Children love receiving gifts for what they do.
 You can ask them what they want the most and make it their reward if they should complete their homework; the speed and accuracy with which they will complete their homework will alarm you.
 Although this may not work for every child, it is worth giving it a trial.

 - Provision of snacks: most children naturally love snacks like cookies, chocolates, sweets, candies, cakes, etc. Giving them snacks while they study or do their homework can make homework fun for them.
 They do not have this opportunity during classes in school, but, doing it at home will help them to be focused and relaxed while they work.
 Children may not concentrate on their work when they are hungry.

 - Give them breaks: children get tired from long hours in school, another long session of doing homework at home would drain them mentally.
 They may even sleep while they are at it.
 Give them short breaks to relax.
 You can divide their homework into parts and allow short breaks in between the task.
 It not only keeps them interested, but it also helps them to put in their best effort throughout the whole work.
 Their attention may get divided when there is no break.

-- Guide them through their homework: one mistake parents make leaving their kids to do assignments on their own.
+- Guide them through their homework: one mistake parents make leaving their kids to do assignments on their own and not letting them use homework service for help.
 Doing this will help parents track their children’s performance in school and can easily make corrections where need be.